• Skip to primary navigation

 Bake and Eat!

-While your dough is rising, whisk together the remaining egg yolks and water to create an egg wash.
-This glaze will give your finished Paska a shiny, dark brown finish.
-Beautiful!
+While your dough is rising, whisk together the remaining egg yolks and water in a mug or small bowl, to create an egg wash.

-Without opening the oven door, lower the heat to 325°F and continue to bake for another 40 minutes.
+Without opening the oven door, lower the oven temperature to 325ยฐF and continue to bake for another 40 minutes.

 Cool Paska for 10-15 minutes (if you can handle the wait), then gently remove from pans and transfer to a wire rack or wooden cutting board to continue cooling.